-- A click on the overview ❼ icon makes all decks collapse.
+- A click on the overview ❼ icon makes all lists collapse.
 You then see only their names and how many cards they each contain.
-This is especially practical for maintaining a clear overview on large decks.
+This is especially practical for maintaining a clear overview on large boards.

-- The clipboard ❿ lets you move your content back and forth among various boards.
+- The clipboard ❽ lets you move your content back and forth among various boards.
 The clipboard column opens once the icon is clicked.
-Move the decks or cards you want to move into this column.
+Move the lists or cards you want to move into this column.
 Then, change to the board to which the content is to be moved, open the clipboard and drag the content to desired position.

-Your boards will become considerably clearer if you arrange your decks over several columns.
-To create a deck in a new column, move the mouse pointer to the top-right of an existing deck, click on the three dots and then at “Add deck” on the arrow pointing right.
-This creates a new column that already contains a first deck.
-You can either fill this deck with content or drag an existing deck into this new column.
+Your boards will become considerably clearer if you arrange your lists over several columns.
+To create a list in a new column, move the mouse pointer to the top-right of an existing list, click on the three dots and then at “New” on the arrow pointing right or left.
+This creates a new column that already contains a first list.
+You can either fill this list with content or drag an existing list into this new column.